 If you have a tried and true way of getting to the parks from previous trips, you should probably think through your transportation plans to make sure they still work in these unique times.

-For locals driving (or anyone driving from a more distant hotel), the parking tram isn’t running from Mickey & Friends.
+For locals driving (or anyone driving from a more distant hotel), know that the parking lots aren’t reliably opening until 1 hour before park opening time.
+Plus, the parking tram still also isn’t running from Mickey & Friends/Pixar Pals.
 You’ll need to walk that route instead.
-If that’s too many steps, consider whether getting dropped off in an Uber or Lyft on the Harbor Boulevard entrance would be a reasonable alternative.
+If that’s too many steps or gets you started too late, consider whether getting dropped off in an Uber or Lyft on the Harbor Boulevard entrance would be a reasonable alternative.

 On the flip side, consider whether you feel comfortable with shared vehicles right now – like ridesharing, shuttles that many more distant hotels run, or the Anaheim Resort Transit system (ART).
 If not, this might be the trip to rent a car and drive yourself.